🔮

 • When PATH includes /usr/local/bin before /usr/bin in the cron job's environment.

-• There is an opportunity for PATH hijacking if a binary or script is executed without using an absolute path.
+• When a binary or script is executed without an absolute path.

 • bash drops SUID privileges by default, so make sure to run it with -p to keep root: